 But that was just warm up for what was to come.

-In 2011, MB joined Team TBB under the guidance of legendary coach Brett Sutton who immediately recognized her talent for long-distance triathlon.
+In 2006 she left her full-time job as a marketing director to pursue triathlon professionally.
+In 2011, MB joined Team TBB under the guidance of coach Brett Sutton who immediately recognized her talent for long-distance triathlon.
 Shortly after, she stormed her way into Ironman with a debut of just over eight hours and forty-three minutes at Ironman Austria, smashing the rookie record, the American record and the course record that day.

 Since then, MB has quickly pushed her way to the front of the sport, winning four of her first five Ironman starts and breaking three course records, including the infamous 20-year-old high water mark at Ironman Canada.
 In so doing, she has set a new standard for US Ironman women, and expanded her reputation for battling through adverse conditions, personal setback and increasingly fast competition to win.